Where to Stay in Granada First Time: Best Areas

 mid-range ($$$): Eurostars Catedral This 4-star hotel, featuring beautiful, air-conditioned rooms, located in a building designed with palatial architecture, close the Royal Chapel and Plaza Nueva.
 There is a private car parking, 24h front desk, and free wifi.

 budget ($$): Granada Five Senses Rooms & Suites This 3-star hotel offers an outdoor pool with views of the historic city center and the Cathedral.
-It has air-conditioned rooms and suites with free WiFi, a safe, and a work area with a desk, a private bathroom with free toiletries, and a hairdryer, a free minibar, and coffee capsules, and some come with a hot tub.
+It has air-conditioned rooms and suites with free WiFi, a safe, and a work area with a desk.

 hostels ($): Granada Old Town Hostel This hostel is located 15 minutes walk from Granada Train Station.
 It offers shared dormitories and private rooms, a shared kitchen, bathroom, terrace, and lounge, as well as air-conditioning and free wifi.